mamba-org/micromamba-docker/README.md

 Your experience using `docker exec` may not match your expectations for automatic environment activation (#128, #233). `docker exec` executes the given command directly, without an entrypoint or login/interactive shell.
-There is no known way to automatically (and correctly) trigger environment activation for a command run through `docker exec`.
+There is no known way to automatically (and correctly) trigger conda environment activation for a command run through `docker exec`.

 The *recommended* method to explicitly activate your environment when using `docker exec`
 is: